jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 KONG_NGINX_WORKER_PROCESSES=2
 ```
 Note:
-  - The non-blocking `resty.http` library cannot be use because it's raised a conflict issue with `libxml2`: `attempt to yield across C-call boundary`
+  - The non-blocking `resty.http` library cannot be use because it raises a conflict issue with `libxml2`: `attempt to yield across C-call boundary`
-  - To avoid this limitation please enable the experimental `ExternalEntityLoader_Async` property
+  - To avoid this limitation please enable the experimental `ExternalEntityLoader_Async` property (which use `resty.http`)

 6) Call the `calculator` through the Kong Gateway Route
 ```